John Frawley, President and CEO

 Bobbi Evans, Chief Financial Officer

-Bobbi Evans has 25 years experience in accounting and finance, with a proven track record across a variety of environments, including nonprofit, for profit, partnerships and joint-ventures.
-Bobbi was previously CFO at Aquarium of the Bay, where she leveraged her expertise in major financial software, excellent troubleshooting capabilities and people skills to direct all aspects of the finance department, including cash control, HR financial reporting, banking relationships, budgeting and all accounting procedures.
+Bobbi Evans joined the organization in 2006 with over 30 years' experience in accounting and finance.
+Bobbi has a proven track record across a variety of environments, including nonprofit, for profit, partnerships and joint-ventures.
+She was a partner in a small corporation in the East Bay during the 1990's, where she also served as secretary and treasurer.
+Currently, Bobbi serves as CFO for Aquarium of the Bay and The Bay Insitute, where she leverages her expertise in major financial software, excellent troubleshooting capabilities and people skills to direct all aspects of the finance department, including cash control, HR financial reporting, banking relationships, budgeting, and all accounting procedures.
+Bobbi has been instrumental in business development for The Bay Institute and Aquarium of the Bay, along wiht leasing and banking negotiations.

 Christopher Low, Senior Director of Life Support Systems and Facilities